contentstack/marketplace-ecomm-boilerplate-app/TEMPLATE.md

 * This function assigns and returns the required data formatting to be displayed in the product custom field.

 * Parameter
 `product` - this variable contains the product returned from your commerce API.
-You need to restructure it into the following format and return it.
+You need to restructure it into the following format and return it. f
 ```
 # Product Data Model